 Community and National Initiatives Program

 Lilly Weinberg joined Knight Foundation in August 2012.
-She is the program director for community foundations, managing Knight’s $140 million investment in 18 small to midsize Knight communities.
+She is the program director with the Community and National Initiatives, managing Knight’s $140 million investment in 18 small to midsize Knight communities.

 Prior to entering graduate school, Weinberg worked with the Connected by 25 Institute, where she specialized in simplifying complicated foster care policies and implementing them.